 Coordinating the epic amount of the construction work we do here in the Ministry of Transportation and Infrastructure requires a special team of individuals to guide and supervise that work as it happens in the field.
 Those special men and women belong to Provincial Field Services and are responsible for the supervision, technical consultation and direct field administration of grading, paving and sealcoating works throughout the province.
 It’s an enormous job and this team is up to the challenge.

 Many of the men and women who work in Field Services have built their knowledge and expertise through their extensive experience in the field.
-Nearly 80% of all Field Services staff started their careers on the ground level, being mentored and developed by those that did the same before them.
-It’s all about the transfer of knowledge and sharing in the experiences of the field.
+Nearly 80 per cent of all Field Services staff started their careers on the ground level, being mentored and developed by those that did the same before them.
+It’s all about the transfer of knowledge and sharing experience.

 So, the next time you see a project in progress, look for our ministry representatives from Field Services, and when you do, you will know they are out there, doing what they love.
-The successful projects Field Services delivers are due to the incredible passion and dedication of its people, and that is simply amazing!
+The successful projects this team delivers is due to the incredible passion and dedication of its people, and that is simply amazing!